abhi1kush/machineCoding/ecom/README.md

 Redis for Low Latency:
 Order status is cached in Redis to provide quick read access.
 The cache is updated on order creation and during status transitions.
 In the event of a cache miss, the system falls back to the orders database.

-Rotating Logs:
-Using Lumberjack to rotate log files ensures that log files do not grow indefinitely, which is crucial for long-running applications.

 Modular Architecture:
 The system is divided into distinct modules (handlers, services, models, database, queue, cache, logger) to promote maintainability and ease of testing.

 Assumptions
 Order Processing Simulation:
-Processing is simulated with a fixed delay (using time.Sleep).
+Processing is simulated with a fixed delay.
 In a production environment, processing may involve more complex workflows and error handling.

 Use of SQLite:
 SQLite is used for demonstration and testing purposes.
 A production system would likely use a more robust database like PostgreSQL or MySQL.